 THE DAY OF

-For the reception, I like to float around and get a variety of images, while capturing all the big events like speeches, cake cutting, and your first dance.
+For the reception, I like to float around and get a variety of images, documenting all the big events like speeches, cake cutting, and your first dance.
 During dinner, I’d love to be seated with your guests because it also helps me blend in and be a part of the day, instead of a stranger with a camera.
 I’ll eat when you eat, that way I can sit and recharge, as well as be ready for any speeches or impromptu moments that might happen.

 MY IDEAL CLIENTS

-- Want to work with me.
-I know it should go without saying, but if you’re hiring a photographer just because you’re “supposed to”, then I’m probably not the right one for you.
+Are intentional about their wedding and their wedding photography.
+If you’re hiring a photographer just because you’re “supposed to”, then I’m probably not the right one for you.
 I want my clients to be excited to work with me, love my work, and trust my vision.

-- Go with the flow.
+Go with the flow.
 I know from experience that weddings are unpredictable, and anything can happen.
 I really get along well with people who can let go and just enjoy themselves and celebrate with their loved ones.

-- Don’t care so much about having a lot of staged photos. i.e. your rings carefully balanced between your high heels, the dress hanging from a tree branch, etc. I’ve found that while I’m setting up these photos, I could be missing lots of really important moments- and besides, I think your dress looks way better in photos when it’s on you, not hanging on a hanger.
+Don’t care so much about having a lot of staged photos or Pinterest shots. i.e. your rings carefully balanced between your high heels, the dress hanging from a tree branch, etc. I’ve found that while I’m setting up these photos, I could be missing lots of really important moments- and besides, I think your dress looks way better in photos when it’s on you, not hanging on a hanger.
 That being said, I do love capturing little details and things that make your wedding you, I just typically don’t take a lot of extra time to move items, set up lighting, etc- and I’d much rather take photos of the details with some story context.